 Legendary Paris Department Store and Lotz Café set to reopen

 Computerized cartoons will soon animate this architectural gem, as the former Paris Department Store turns into an innovative amusement park for temporary attractions.
-The newly opening Andrássy Entertainment Center (Andrássy Élményközpont) will be presenting the Future Park exhibition the end of April, a highly interactive display by the Japanese teamLab corporation.
+The newly opening Andrássy Entertainment Center (Andrássy Élményközpont) will be presenting the Future Park exhibition from June 1st, a highly interactive display by the Japanese teamLab corporation.
 Local TulipánTündér Produkció is in charge of this new entertainment complex.

 Originally providing a location for a downtown casino during the 1800s, this prime site on the city’s grandest boulevard was extensively renovated in the early 20th century.
 The building was then home to the Art Nouveau-style Paris Department Store, which opened in 1911 to offer high-class shopping amid the height of Budapest’s belle époque.
 As part of the restoration works, the casino’s grand ballroom – characterized by the elaborate frescoes of Hungarian painter Károly Lotz of nearby Opera House fame – was masterfully preserved to become one of the shop’s major highlights.

 After dominating Budapest’s shopping scene for decades (even as changing functions and interruptions dotted its long history), this fashionable downtown department store closed down in the year 2000, and the building stood abandoned for years.
 However, in 2009 the splendid structure was brought back to house the multi-story Alexandra bookstore.
 With the opening of the new outlet, the Lotz Hall on the mezzanine level was turned into a beautiful Budapest café, and in subsequent years this artful attraction became a highly frequented hangout.